emmt/OptimPackNextGen.jl/doc/algebra.md

 specified to build a similar array).

-The values of a variables may have any type (or may even have each different types) Vector spaces implement the following methods:
+The values of a variables may have any type (or may even have each different types).
+Vector spaces implement the following methods:

 * `length{T}(x::T)` to give the number of components in variable `x`;